rabbitboots/inspector_kern/README.md

 A bulk test mode is also available, accessible from the command line.
 It will recursively scan a directory for TrueType fonts (identified by having a `.ttf` extension) and list those fonts which exhibit any non-zero kerning pair offsets.

+Additionally, for each font loaded, Inspector Kern can run a sequence of strings against `Font:hasGlyphs()` and print the results.

 ## Usage